sharn25/Anime-DL/README.md

 * Added Functionality(App) - Option to select number of episodes to download in Anime Panel.
 * Improvement to error handling.
 * Source 2 fixed for streaming and downlaoding.
 Now having both subbed and dubbed anime with highspeed links.
+* Source 2 updated with options to select the quality: Auto promotion of other quality if select not available.
+* Source 4 updated with new server: Having low size files to download.
+* Added section in settings to show some info about sources.
+* Added Announcement section added for providing info to user incase require.
+* FFMPEG libs interation for downloading hls files.
+* Option for selecting to delete anime episode file stored in disk storage.
+* Changed start of last watching anime from anime name to epiosde.
+* GUI changes in Anime DL panel.
 * and many more

 ## Note:-